Contact Us Now For a Free Consultation

 Domestic Battery-Kane County-Not Guilty

 People v B.L.- Kane County Domestic Battery lawyer, James G Dimeas, represented a client charged with a Domestic Battery at the Kane County Courthouse in St. Charles, Illinois.
 The client had no criminal record.
-The client has worked as a nurse at a State of Illinois mental health facility for almost 28 years.
-As a result of the criminal charges, she had been suspended from working and had been notified that if she was found guilty of the Domestic Battery charges in King County, that her employment would be terminated.
-The prosecution offered the Kane County Alternative Prosecution Program if the client accepted responsibility and plead guilty.
+The client worked as a nurse at a State of Illinois mental health facility for almost 28 years.
+As a result of the criminal charges, she had been suspended from working and had been notified that if she was found guilty of the Domestic Battery charges in Kane County, that her employment would be terminated.
+The prosecution offered the Kane County Deferred Prosecution Program if the client accepted responsibility and plead guilty.

-The Kane County Alternative Prosecution Program allows people charged with certain first-time criminal offenses, such as Domestic Battery, to avoid a criminal conviction in exchange for accepting responsibility and pleading guilty to the criminal charges.
+The Kane County Deferred Prosecution Program allows people charged with certain first-time criminal offenses, such as Domestic Battery, to avoid a criminal conviction in exchange for accepting responsibility and pleading guilty to the criminal charges.
 If the client performs certain requirements such as community service, anger management classes, and various other requirements, and does not pick up any new criminal charges, the state will dismiss the criminal charges.
-After successful completion of the Kane County Alternative Prosecution Program, you may be eligible to Expunge or Seal the case and keep the case from appearing in a background search.
-But in order to be accepted into the Kane County Alternative Prosecution Program, you have to plead guilty to the criminal charges and accept responsibility.
+After successful completion of the Kane County Deferred Prosecution Program, you may be eligible to Expunge or Seal the case and keep the case from appearing in a background search.
+But in order to be accepted into the Kane County Deferred Prosecution Program, you have to plead guilty to the criminal charges and accept responsibility.
 If the client had pled guilty to the Domestic Battery charges in Kane County, she would have lost her job.
-Therefore, the client could not except the State's offer to enter into the Kane County Alternative Prosecution Program.
+Therefore, the client could not except the State's offer to enter into the Kane County Deferred Prosecution Program.

 The Complaining Witness, the alleged victim, was the client's 15-year old niece.
 The Complaining Witness had been living at the client's home for approximately four months.
 She was the daughter of the client's brother.
 The Complaining Witness had gotten in trouble in her High School.
-She had been involved in numerous fights and had started hanging out with the wrong crowd.
+She was involved in numerous fights and had started hanging out with the wrong crowd.
 The client agreed to allow the Complaining Witness to live in her home and attend the High School in her community.
 The client and her husband, we're trying to help the Complaining Witness get back on track and get a fresh start in a new High School.

-On the day of the domestic battery arrest, the client was driving home from work when she received a call from the complaining Witnesses School asking her to pick up the complaining witness because she had gotten in trouble over a fight at school.
+On the day of the Domestic Battery arrest, the client was driving home from work when she received a call from the complaining Witnesses School asking her to pick up the complaining witness because she had gotten in trouble over a fight at school.
 The defendant testified that when she arrived at the high school, she was met at the entrance by the principal, the Complaining Witness, and her other niece.
 The other niece was also attending the same High School and was also living at the Defendant's residence.
 The principal informed the defendant that the Complaining Witness had been involved in a fight and that she had been suspended for two days.
 On the way home from school, the defendant was talking to the complaining Witness about what had happened in school and was lecturing her about the need to behave in school and avoid fights.

 When the defendant arrived home, she parked in the driveway and walked around the back of her car to enter the front door of her residence.
 The defendant testified that as she approached the rear passenger door of the vehicle, the Complaining Witness confronted her and took an aggressive stance and challenged her to a fight.
 The defendant testified that she was surprised by this and before she could say anything, she was struck several times by the Complaining Witness.
 The Defendant testified that she immediately resorted it to her training as a nurse in a mental institution.
 She grabbed the Complaining Witness and pusher her into the rear seat of her car so she could keep the Complaining Witness from having the space necessary to punch her.
 A struggle ensued and after the defendant had subdued the Complaining Witness, she called out to the other nice to get her husband from the house so he could stop the attack on her.
 After about a minute, the defendant's husband came out of the house and was able to subdue the Complaining Witness and stop the attack on the defendant.